Casys-AI/casys-rpg/docs/contributing.md

 ## Code of Conduct

 This project follows a Code of Conduct that all contributors are expected to adhere to.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.
+Please read [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## Getting Started